SMS Moltke: Bombardment of Yarmouth

-On 2 November 1914, Moltke, Hipper's flagship Seydlitz, Von der Tann, and Blücher, along with four light cruisers, left the Jade Estuary and steamed towards the English coast.
+On the afternoon of 2 November 1914, Moltke, Hipper's flagship Seydlitz, Von der Tann, and Blücher, along with four light cruisers, left the Jade Estuary and steamed towards the English coast.
+They sailed north of Heligoland to prevent being seen along the Dutch coast.
 The flotilla arrived off Great Yarmouth at daybreak the following morning and bombarded the port, while the light cruiser Stralsund laid a minefield.
+Moltke briefly engaged the British gunboat HMS Halcyon from 08:12 to 08:26, but failed to score any hits.
 The British submarine D5 responded to the bombardment, but struck one of the mines laid by Stralsund and sank.
-Shortly thereafter, Hipper ordered his ships to turn back to German waters.
+Shortly thereafter, at 08:35, Hipper ordered his ships to turn back to German waters.
 However, while Hipper's ships were returning to German waters, a heavy fog covered the Heligoland Bight, so the ships were ordered to halt until visibility improved so they could safely navigate the defensive minefields.
 Yorck left the Jade without permission, and while en route to Wilhelmshaven made a navigational error that led the ship into one of the German minefields.
 Yorck struck two mines and quickly sank; the coastal defense ship Hagen was able to save 127 men of the crew.
+Moltke, meanwhile, remained outside the harbor until late in the day on 4 November before passing through the minefields.

+Moltke next went to sea on 20 November with the rest of I Scouting Group for acceptance trials of its newest member, the recently completed battlecruiser Derfflinger.
+These were carried out in the North Sea without incident.